 Thousands of children in North Carolina enter the foster care system each year.
 All foster children have unique backgrounds, experiences, personalities, strengths and needs.
 Some children in foster care require extensive care for physical or emotional handicaps and disabilities.

 Some also require help with undisciplined and delinquent behaviors.
 Most foster children do not have a strong sense of belonging or self-worth.
 Many have been victims of physical or sexual abuse.
 All children who are in foster care require special care, support and nurturing.

-Who can be a Foster Parent?
+Who can be a Therapeutic Foster Parent?